Amazon’s Rekognition misidentified 28 members of Congress as criminals

 Facial recognition algorithms are improving by leaps and bounds each year, but they’re far from perfect.
-Case in point: the American Civil Liberties Union said that in a test of Amazon’s Rekognition, the service erroneously identified 28 members of Congress as criminals.
+Case in point: The American Civil Liberties Union said that in a test of Amazon’s Rekognition, the service erroneously identified 28 members of Congress as criminals.

 The ACLU supplied Rekognition with 25,000 mugshots from a “public source” and had Amazon’s service compare them to official photos of Congressional members.
 Among the representatives misidentified were six in the Congressional Black Caucus, including civil rights activist Rep. John Lewis (D-Georgia), and 11 of the 28 false matches — roughly 38 percent — were people of color, who make up only 20 percent of current members of Congress.